DeepEN: A Deep Reinforcement Learning Framework for Personalized Enteral Nutrition in Critical Care: Methods

 \subsubsection{States}

-Our state space (S) comprises 102 variables consisting 63 base variables outlined in table 1, and an additional 39 ‘rate-of-change’ variables.\ref{tab:included_variables} The rate-of-change variables are the average rate of change calculated across the previous three time-steps for 39 chosen base variables.
-The chosen variables have dynamics that reflect clinically important trends.
-These were included to capture additional contextual information on the patient’s health trajectory and disease progression.
+Our state space (S) comprises 102 variables consisting of 63 base variables , and an additional 39 ‘rate-of-change’ variables.
+(Table \ref{tab:included_variables}) The rate-of-change variables are the average rate of change calculated across the previous three time-steps for 39 chosen base variables.
+These variables capture clinically meaningful temporal trends and provide additional contextual information regarding disease progression and physiologic trajectory.

 {